plone/documentation/manage/deploying/caching/varnish4.rst

 ===================
- Varnish
+ Varnish 4.x
 ===================

 .. admonition:: Description

     Varnish is a caching front-end server.
 This document has notes on how to use Varnish with Plone.
-If you're using Varnish 4.x, then will want to look into :doc:`Varnish4 </manage/deploying/varnish4>`
+If you're using Varnish 2.x or 3.x, then will want to look into :doc:`Varnish </manage/deploying/varnish>`

 .. contents:: :local: